Self-assembly of nanoparticles: Externally directed self-assembly

-The natural ability of nanoparticles to self-assemble can be replicated in systems that do not intrinsically self-assemble.
+The natural ability of nanoparticles to self-assemble can be replicated in systems that do not intrinsically or spontaneously self-assemble.
 Directed self-assembly (DSA) attempts to mimic the chemical properties of self-assembling systems, while simultaneously controlling the thermodynamic system to maximize self-assembly.
+However, many common routes to externally promote self-assembly occur far from thermodynamic equilibrium and are rather described by kinetic theories.

 Electric and magnetic fields

 External fields are the most common directors of self-assembly.
 Electric and magnetic fields allow induced interactions to align the particles.
 The fields take advantage of the polarizability of the nanoparticle and its functional groups.
 When these field-induced interactions overcome random Brownian motion, particles join to form chains and then assemble.
 At more modest field strengths, ordered crystal structures are established due to the induced dipole interactions.
 Electric and magnetic field direction requires a constant balance between thermal energy and interaction energies.

 Flow fields

-Common ways of incorporating nanoparticle self-assembly with a flow include Langmuir-Blodgett, dip coating, flow coating and spin coating.
+Common ways of incorporating nanoparticle self-assembly with a flow include Langmuir-Blodgett, dip coating, flow coating and spin coating and shear flow.